This is a work in progress. Constructive feedback is welcome.

 The American economy is not the greatest economy.
 But it could be.

-Early capitalism thrived on the nourishment of colonialism, slavery, and cheap access to energy-dense, newly discovered fossil fuel resources—capital extracted from the commonwealth, from mother nature, and given over to private interests.
+Early capitalism thrived on the nourishment of colonialism, slavery, and cheap access to energy-dense, newly discovered fossil fuel resources—capital extracted from the commonwealth, from mother nature, the profits of which were given over to private interests in positions of power.

 A quarter of a millennium later, it’s time for a new political economy for an era of environmental stewardship and economic democracy.

 A new economic system for the 21st century will make the American dream a reality for every person, while maintaining the beneficial features of our current economy that reward industriousness, innovation, and entrepreneurship.
 We play lip service to meritocracy, but our current system closes the door on it.

 This new economic system will bring true egalitarian democracy by laying the foundation for a new paradigm of social wealth that can lead to the carbon drawdown the environmental movement is seeking, while also increasing the standard of living and the free time for all people to enjoy their one precious lifetime.

 The contemporary political discourse seems to be seeking an economic blueprint—a design for a peaceful and orderly transition from where we are now (winner-take-all corporate capitalism) to a socially just and environmentally sustainable economy that is highly desirable to the general public.

 To succeed politically, this new economy cannot be about asceticism or sacrifice.
 In fact, this new economy should be designed to bring riches to a vast number of people who could never dream of such abundance within our current system of capitalism, which itself is riddled throughout with nepotism, happenstance of birth, racism, and class tribalism that limit the opportunities available to Black, Indigenous, People of Color, and those born into poverty to participate in wealth-building endeavors.